Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 anymore?
 A bot can hammer the non-existent/wp-admin/

 all day long.
-Then, most of the rewrite rules elegantly vanish.
+Most of the rewrite rules will then elegantly vanish.
 These can all be removed:

 - Turn off local compression.
 Yes, you read that right.
 I have an abandoned plugin called BWP Minify that caches content in gzip-compressed files.
-There are too many places compression can bite us in the rear, plus we won’t have a compression header in S3 assets.
-By turning off compression for offline assets, we are sure HTML, CSS, and JS are stored and scraped correctly for offline static storage.
+There are too many ways compression can backfire, especially since S3 assets won’t have a compression header.
+By turning off compression for offline assets, we ensure HTML, CSS, and JS are stored and crawled correctly for static offline use.

-Remove all the wonderful attack mitigation directives.
-For a static presentation website hosted in S3, I say go for automated XSS injection, Bot Farmers.
+Remove all the wonderful attack-mitigation directives.
+For a static presentation site hosted on S3, I say go ahead—automated XSS injection?
+Bot farmers?
+Bring it on.
 These can all be removed:

-- Set edge cache expiration and web visitor cache expiration details in Cloudflare under caching instead of
+- Set edge cache expiration and browser cache settings in Cloudflare under the caching section, instead of using

 .htaccess